idaholab/LIGGGHTS-INL/README.md

 * In the example above, you should enter "2"

+Check the version of the C compiler: `gcc --version`.
+We only show the first line of the output.

+> gcc (Ubuntu 9.4.0-5ubuntu1) 9.4.0

-Check the available C++ compilers list on your system and select desired version by entering relevant selection number.
+Check the available C++ compilers list and select desired version by entering relevant selection number.

 * Enter the command: `sudo update-alternatives --config g++`